speechpro/mixup/README.md

 This operation will place mixup modules in to the corresponding Kaldi binary folders.

-Probably, you will have to add line
+You may need to add line
 ```
 export LD_LIBRARY_PATH=$KALDI_ROOT/src/lib:$KALDI_ROOT/tools/openfst/lib:$LD_LIBRARY_PATH
 ```